AnHosu/iot_poc/shadow.md

   <br>
 </div>

-We get an error message because there is no shadow document to get.
+We get an error message because there is no Shadow document to get.
 ## Shadow MQTT Topics Summary
-In summary, all shadow interaction topics are prefixed with `$aws/things/yourDevice/shadow` where 'yourDevice' is the ID of our thing as registered in AWS IoT.
-We interact with the shadow in three ways: we can update the shadow, get the shadow, or delete the shadow.
+In summary, all Shadow interaction topics are prefixed with `$aws/things/yourDevice/shadow` where `yourDevice` is the ID of our thing as registered in AWS IoT.
+We interact with the Shadow in three ways: we can update the Shadow, get the Shadow, or delete the Shadow.
 These functions are triggered when messages are published to the topics `/update`, `/get`, or `/delete` repectively.
 When the actions succeed, messages are published to the `/accepted` subtopic.
 When the actions fail, messages are published to the `/rejected` subtopic with useful information for debugging.<br>
 Not covered in this demonstration are the `/update/document` and `/update/delta` topics.
-You can read more about all shadow interaction topics and find more example policies in the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html "Shadow interaction docs").
+The [docs](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html "Shadow interaction docs") have more about Shadow interaction topics along with sample example policies.
 ## The Shadow Client
 Depending on the apllication and how we manage topics, it might be easier to use the special Shadow client that is included in the SDK.
 The Shadow client, once configured, takes care of publishing and subscribing to the right topics.
 That is, it does exactly what we did above but with fewer lines of code and without us having to state the topics explicitly.<br>
 The client is configured and connected like any other MQTT client: